 More often than not, the plans lack estate tax considerations as well.
-They provide no guidance for families, and don’t involve family members in the process.
-The planning process fails to include these MAJOR considerations, and misses the most important goals that Wealth Preservation Planning is trying to accomplish.
+They provide no guidance for families and don’t involve family members in the process.
+The planning process fails to include these MAJOR considerations and misses the most critical goals that Wealth Preservation Planning is trying to accomplish.
 Our Wealth Preservation Planning takes all of these factors into account.

 We help you find a plan.